Indignation (film)

 Indignation is a 2016 American drama film written, produced, and directed by James Schamus.
-The film, based on the 2008 novel of the same name by Philip Roth, is set mostly in Ohio in the early 1950s, and stars Logan Lerman, Sarah Gadon, Tracy Letts, Linda Emond, and Danny Burstein.
+The film, based on the 2008 novel by Philip Roth, is set mostly in Winesburg, Ohio, in the early 1950s, and stars Logan Lerman, Sarah Gadon, Tracy Letts, Linda Emond, and Danny Burstein.

 The film had its world premiere at the Sundance Film Festival on January 24, 2016, and was released theatrically on July 29, 2016, by Roadside Attractions and Summit Entertainment.
 Lerman's performance received positive reviews from critics and earned him a Best Actor nomination at the Seattle Film Critics Awards.

 Plot

 Marcus Messner is fighting in the Korean War.
 After an encounter with Chinese troops, he reflects on the choices he made in his life and how they led him to where he is now.

-In the summer of 1951, before his first year of college, Marcus's synagogue in Newark, New Jersey mourns the death in Korea of one of his classmates.
+In the summer of 1951, before his first year of college, Marcus's synagogue in Newark, New Jersey, mourns the death in Korea of one of his classmates.
 Marcus has been awarded a scholarship to Winesburg College, a private Christian school in Ohio, which allows him to defer the draft.
 His father, who runs a kosher butcher shop, is unnerved by the deaths in the war of boys like his son and becomes overwhelmed with paranoia.

 At Winesburg, Marcus is a studious, introverted pupil who feels disconnected from the rest of the student body, including fellow Jewish students.
 He meets Olivia Hutton, a beautiful student majoring in French literature.
 The daughter of a Cleveland surgeon, Olivia is freethinking, sophisticated, and sexually frank, but also fragile and disturbed; she feels as alienated and out-of-place as Marcus.
 On their first date, Olivia ends the evening by performing fellatio on him.
 The inexperienced Marcus is so shocked that he avoids her for several weeks.
 As he and Olivia continue to have sexual relations without intercourse, he learns that she is a recovering alcoholic who had been previously enrolled at Mount Holyoke College.
 After she attempted suicide, she was admitted to the Menninger clinic.
 Olivia's parents sent her to Winesburg hoping that the "squareness" of the school would help her become stable.
 She also makes strong allusions to having been sexually abused by her father.

 Marcus decides that he can no longer tolerate his noisy, intrusive roommates and requests to switch to a single room.
 The university administration schedules a meeting with Dean of Men Caudwell.
 Though the discussion is ostensibly about the change in his living situation, it becomes an interrogation about Marcus's atheist beliefs and his dislike of Winesburg's conservative culture.
 The already ill Marcus becomes so agitated that he vomits and passes out.